isomerpages/moe-yunengpri/pages/Home Based Learning.md

 Teachers will monitor students' learning progress and provide the necessary support i.e. providing feedback through the online platforms.
 They will also contact the students via Class Dojo or phone call to check in with their students and monitor how they are coping with HBL. <br>

 ##### Timetable and HBL to-do-list<br>
-Click on the UR below to access the level Weekly learning Timetable and HBL to-do-list.<br>
+Click on the link below to access the level Weekly learning Timetable and HBL to-do-list.<br>
 Primary 1<br>
 Primary 2<br>
 Primary 3<br>